praveenjuge/praveenjuge/src/content/blog/fewer-better-features.md

 ---
-title: 'Fewer, Better Features'
+title: "Fewer, Better Features"
-description: 'People gravitate towards simplicity. '
+description: "People gravitate towards simplicity. "
-publishedAt: '2024-01-16T05:07:15.059Z'
+pubDate: "2024-01-16T05:07:15.059Z"
 ---

 Initially, a product's simple and intuitive nature draws people in.
 However, as features are added, complexity creeps in, and the essence of simplicity can be lost.

 This complexity often leads people back to seek simpler alternatives.

 The lesson for designers is clear: maintain simplicity at the core of design.